tronprotocol/documentation/docs/Tron-overview.md

 ##### Example
 How to estimate the fee limit:

- * Assume contract C's last execution consumes 18000 Energy, so estimate the energy consumption limit to be 20000 Energy[3]
+Assume contract C's last execution consumes 18000 Energy, so estimate the energy consumption limit to be 20000 Energy[3]

- * According to the frozen TRX amount and energy conversion, assume 1 TRX = 400 energy
+According to the frozen TRX amount and energy conversion, assume 1 TRX = 400 energy.

- * When burn TRX, 1 TRX = 10000 energy[4]
+When to burn TRX, 1 TRX = 10000 energy[4]

- * Assume developer undertake 90% energy consumption, and developer has enough energy
+Assume developer undertake 90% energy consumption, and developer has enough energy.

-then the way to estimate the fee limit is:
+Then the way to estimate the fee limit is:

 1).
 A = 20000 energy * (1 TRX / 400 energy) = 50 TRX = 50_000_000 SUN,
 2).
 B = 20000 energy * (1 TRX / 10000 energy) = 2 TRX = 2_000_000 SUN,